MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

     ![Screenshot of the templates Flow page, showing the sign in process.](media/tutorial-flow-templates-signin.png)

 > [!TIP]
-> Keep this page open to that you can return to it later.
+> Keep this page open, you'll need it later.

 ### Step 2: Create a Cloud App Security connector